satpalsr/sdk/docs/server.hytopia.simplecharactercontroller.md

 ## Remarks

 This class implements simple movement methods that serve as a way to add realistic movement and rotational facing functionality to an entity.
 This is also a great base to extend for your own more complex character controller that implements things like pathfinding.
+Compatible with entities that have kinematic or dynamic rigid body types.

 ## Example